-The BBQ geniuses at Weber have put together two of what I think are the greatest portable BBQs out there.
-This article of the Weber Go Anywhere vs Smokey Joe will help you decide which works best for you.
-I personally have owned both and still use one regularly which I’ll explain later.
+The BBQ geniuses at Weber have put together two of what I think are the most excellent portable BBQs.
+This article of the Weber Go Anywhere vs. Smokey Joe will help you decide which works best for you.
+I have owned both and still use one regularly, which I’ll explain later.

-These two iconic BBQs are completely different yet are so similar, it does seem a shame to put them together in a heads up because they are both so brilliant in different circumstances.
+These two iconic BBQs are entirely different yet similar; it does seem a shame to put them together in a heads-up because they are both so brilliant in other circumstances.

-Long gone are the days of foil disposable BBQ’s!
+Long gone are the days of foil disposable BBQ’s with either of these!

-To be perfectly honest with you before we go any further you really can’t go wrong with either of the Weber Go Anywhere vs Smokey Joe and it’s very difficult to pick a clear winner in a heads up of Weber Go Anywhere vs Smokey joe but you’ll be able to decide for yourself with this review of the m both.
+To be perfectly honest with you before we go any further, you can’t go wrong with either of the Weber Go Anywhere vs Smokey Joe.
+It’s tough to pick a clear winner in a heads-up of Weber Go Anywhere vs Smokey joe, but you’ll be able to decide for yourself with this review of them both.

 Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you.